How to Organize a Tiger Safari in Kanha National Park?

 Well if you are booking a gate entry quiet late then just book whatever zone is available.
 If you go for gate entry booking early then you should read further.

 Your stay is for recommended for three nights and six game rides.
 If so then subscribe for Kanha and Kilsi Zones leaving one visit to Mukki and one visit to Sarhi in your program.

 If you are a wildlife photographer, I would suggest make more visit to Mukki and include visit to Kisli and Kanha.
 This is aimed at getting more opportunity for swamp deer photography besides the tiger.

 The route to Mukki goes through the Kisli Zone and offers opportunity to sight many more animals.
 Therefore you can add Sarhi Zone for excursions on other day.
 This zone offers good chance for photographing Sambar and Four Horned Antelope.
 With snaking rivulets, large meadows and mountains Sarhi is the most picturesque zone in the tourism area of the park.
 It is ideal for habitat photography.
 The tiger sightings in this zone have increased bringing it on par with others.

 In order to enter the park on tiger safari it is necessary to obtain a permit.
 The permit contains particulars of the tourists and the vehicle.
 The tourism zone is also mentioned along with the guide name and number.

-The permit can be acquired from the booking centre which is usually near the gates.
+The permit can be acquired from the booking center which is usually near the gates.
 Else one can also acquire it online from the MP Online Portal belonging to MP Government.
 Booking starts one hundred twenty days before the date of excursion.

 During the issue of permit one needs to pay the required sum, and submit details of the tourists.
 The vehicle details can be added during the entry.
 The number of persons have to be mentioned along with age, address and citizenship.
 One also needs to carry a photo identity like driving license, pan card or passport as in the case of foreigners.